precice/precice.github.io/pages/docs/docs-meta/docs-meta-overview.md

 permalink: docs-meta-overview.html
 ---

+## About the content

+This majority of this documentation focuses on the technical side of writing content.
+See [our content guidelines](docs-meta-content-guidelines.html) to learn what the content should look like.

 ## About the theme

 This site is based on a jekyll theme by technical writer Tom Joht called [documentation-theme-jekyll](https://github.com/tomjoht/documentation-theme-jekyll).
 At the time of writing this theme was the second most popular documentation-style jekyll theme on [jamstackthemes.dev](https://jamstackthemes.dev/#ssg=jekyll) and has been selected for its rich feature set and clean, functional design out of the box.